-- Recruit professionals into their schools
+- Recruitment of professionals into their schools

-- Retain professionals who are recruited
+- Retention of professionals who are employed

 Local school districts, and state and federal agencies all have an important role to play in reducing the acute shortage of these professionals.
-As recommended by NCPSSERS, the following recruitment and retention strategies, and policy recommendations may be a helpful starting point for policymakers, and state and local school leaders to consider replicating.
+The following recruitment and retention strategies are supported by NCPSSERS.

 Policy recommendations focused on identifying schools’ needs, professional licensure and accreditation, increasing funding, and professional development can help local, state and federal policymakers to recruit and retain special education teachers and SISP.